tracerip/archive.trace.rip/README.md

 If you come across a new data breach or notice outdated information, feel free to contribute.
 You can submit a pull request or open an issue for review.

+## ❌ Database Removal Requests

+If you would like your database to be removed from the Historical Data Breaches Archive, please contact me on Discord at @trace.rip.
+I will process your request promptly.

 ## 🔗 External Resources

 If you're interested in learning more about data breaches or cybersecurity: